-And even though Multnomah County Library buildings are not open for services because of COVID-19, you can still reserve books online and schedule a time to pick them up.
+Even though Multnomah County Library buildings are not open for services because of COVID-19, you can still reserve books online and schedule a time to pick them up.
 The library is also completely fine free!
 The Library offers several resources to help you grow or continue to develop your child’s love of reading:

 - Welcome to Reading Kits: kits that offer four levels for new readers to explore

 - Discovery Kits: designed for STEM based learning